-It is a timeline maker that is embedded into PowerPoint, so using it to create, manage and present compelling litigation timelines is intuitive and quick.
-It starts with a simple wizard for entering chronological data or importing those events directly from Excel.
-Then with a push of a button this chronology is turned into a beautifully laid out timeline slide in PowerPoint.
-Once created, it is easy to control and format the timeline so presenters can test various ways to emphasize key events.
-It frees litigators from having to design and gives them an effective vehicle to persuade.
+It is a timeline maker that is embedded into PowerPoint, so using it to create, manage and present compelling litigation timelines is familiar and quick.
+It starts with a simple wizard for entering your case events or importing those events directly from Excel.
+Then you click a button and your case information is turned into a PowerPoint timeline slide.
+Once created, it is easy to control and format the litigation timeline with colors, shapes, fonts and other styling preferences to best emphasize key events.
+It frees litigators from having to do tedious timeline construction and from having to outsource this work.

 Since my exposure to the legal world has been limited, I wanted to validate some of this thinking with an expert in the field.
 I contacted Sherry Wirth, President of The Exhibit Company, a Texas litigation design and trial support specialist firm.
-They have been doing this kind of thing for a long time and she told me that judge and juror retention can be increased a whole bunch when visuals are used in conjunction with oral argument.
+They have been doing this kind of thing for a long time and she told me that judge and juror retention will be significantly increased when visuals are used in conjunction with oral argument.
 Sherry said that her firm has created over 800 litigation timelines over the past 18 years.
 She said they are really effective because they are a road map for the jury, a path they can clearly follow which reinforces the key facts, evidence and testimony.

-This valdiated my assumptions and our team is focusing on solving more challenges in the legal presentation space.
+This validated my assumptions and our team is focusing on solving more challenges in the legal presentation space.

 Download and try the free version of Office Timeline for PowerPoint.

 1 Million+ Professionals across the globe use Office Timeline to quickly create customizable and uniquely distinctive timelines and Gantt charts without the complexity or cost.